Table of Contents

 The band codes have three integration schemes that determine integration weights for every Quasi-Particle (QP) level at each .

 Tetrahedron integration, enhanced by Peter Blöchl’s improved treatment of the Fermi surface .
 It divides space into tetrahedra (there are 6 tetrahedra for each parallelepiped) and interpolates the energy linearly between the points of the tetrahedron.
-To use the tetrahedron integration scheme, set BZ_TETRA.
+The Dirac δ-function can be integrated over the tetrahedron by expressing it in the form and approximating by a linear function of k in the tetrahedron.

 Gaussian-broadened sampling integration, as extended by Methfessel and Paxton .
 The basic idea of Gaussian broadening is that a quasiparticle level, which is a -function of the energy in band theory, is smeared out into a Gaussian function.
 This makes properties analytic again.
 Methfessel and Paxton extended definition of the -function from the traditional choice of a simple Gaussian of width , to the product a Gaussian and a Hermite polynomial of order 2N.
 The resulting form of -function has a richer shape: it is still peaked at the quasiparticle level and decays as a Gaussian, but it oscillates as it decays.
 The generalized Gaussian can rather dramatically improve convergence, as we show below.
 To use this method, turn off the tetrahedron method (BZ_TETRA=0) and specify and with BZ_N and BZ_W.